archita-singh21/student-productivity-analysis/README.md

 ## Overview

 This project analyses factors affecting student productivity using survey-based data collected through Google Forms.
-The collected responses were cleaned, analysed, and visualized using Excel and Power BI to identify trends and generate actionable insights.
+The collected responses were cleaned, analysed, and visualised using Excel and Power BI to identify trends and generate actionable insights.

 ---